notmarek/Genshin-Bypass/README.md

 Also the libcapcom provides code execution on kernel which makes us advantage in this fight, against kernel mode drivers.

 Because mhyprot2 just hides its process handle by `ObRegisterCallbacks`.
-After the work finishes, driver will be unloaded.
+After the work finishes, the driver will be unloaded.

 # Analysis